Proportionally Representative Participatory Budgeting with Ordinal Preferences

 If a voter is indifferent between all candidates, then voter $i$'s approval ballot could be interpreted to be either $A_i=\emptyset$ or $A_i=C$; our results and axioms are independent of this interpretation.

-Multi-winner voting can be viewed a special kind of PB in which $w(c)=1$ for all $c\in C$ and $b_i=1$ for all $i\in N$.
+Multi-winner voting can be viewed a{s a} special kind of PB {setting} in which $w(c)=1$ for all $c\in C$ and $b_i=1$ for all $i\in N$.
 The budget limit $L$ is typically denoted by committee size $k$.
 Any setting that allows for weak preferences can be viewed as encapsulating the corresponding setting with approval ballots.
 The reason is that approval ballots can be viewed as dichotomous preferences.

-Figure~\ref{fig:rel} provides an overview of which model reduces to which other model.
+{It will be useful to distinguish between two types of PB outcomes: exhaustive and maximal cost outcomes.
+These concepts do not rely on the preferences of voters and, instead, are defined solely in terms of the cost of candidates, $w(c)$, and the budget, $L$.}

 \begin{definition}[Exhaustive outcomes] An outcome $W$ is said to be exhaustive w.r.t. $L$ if $w(W)\le L$ and $w(W\cup \{c\})>L$ for all $c\in C\backslash W$. \end{definition}